-Wealth Creation (OWC), the results indicated that respondents agreed with mean difference with mean difference of 2.76 and standard deviation 2.00.
+On whether quality and quantity of Agricultural inputs supplied by Operation Wealth Creation (OWC) affects the implementation, the results indicated that respondents agreed with mean difference of 2.76 and standard deviation 2.00.

-On whether quality and quantity of Agricultural inputs supplied by Operation Wealth the results indicated that respondents agreed with mean difference of 2.61 and standard deviation 1.97.
+On whether poor design and political influence affects Operation Wealth Creation (OWC), the results indicated that respondents agreed with mean difference of 2.61 and standard deviation 1.97.